mike1026915/interview_homework/README.md

 https://pleacement-io-interview.herokuapp.com/

 # Technical stack
-* The backend uses Node.js/Express.js framework with Sqlite as Database.
+* The backend is using Node.js/Express.js framework with Sqlite as Database.
 Sequelize is ORM.
-* The frontend uses React.js with Redux.
-UI is powered by Material UI.
+* The frontend is using React.js with Redux.
+UI library is using  Material UI.

 # Set up preparation
 1. Install Node.js & NPM.
 (Please refer to [official document](https://nodejs.org/en/) for installation)